VSVisaSignalOfficial filing intelligence

 Summary

-Bethany College has filed one Labor Condition Application (LCA) for the position of Assistant Professor of Psychology, located in Bethany, WV, with a median salary of $53,500.
-The LCA was certified, indicating compliance with wage and labor regulations, but it is important to note that LCA certification does not guarantee USCIS H-1B petition approval.
-Additionally, there have been no PERM applications filed, which are necessary for green card sponsorship.
-Employers should be aware of these caveats when considering immigration processes.
+Bethany College has submitted one Labor Condition Application (LCA) for the position of Assistant Professor of Psychology in Bethany, WV, during FY2026 Q2.
+The median salary for this role is reported at $53,500.
+The LCA has been certified, indicating compliance with wage and working condition requirements, but it is important to note that LCA certification does not guarantee USCIS H-1B petition approval.
+Additionally, there are no PERM applications filed, which are necessary for green card processes.
+Always consider these caveats when evaluating immigration sponsorship opportunities.

 Sources